freeCodeCamp/awesome-quincy-larson-emails/README.md

 5. In this week's episode of the freeCodeCamp Podcast, Abbey interviews Tracy Lee about how she became a developer, her love of JavaScript frameworks, and what it's like to be a developer evangelist (1 hour listen in your podcast player on your phone, or here in your browser): https://podcast.freecodecamp.org

 Quote of the Week: *"The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards."* - Gene Spafford

+### March 7, 2019
+1. How to code like a pro - learn advanced programming concepts from a freeCodeCamp graduate who's now working as a software engineer (2 hour watch): https://www.freecodecamp.org/news/how-to-code-like-a-pro

+2. Learn the basics of Data Science - statistics, data visualization, and Python programming - in this free course (2 hour watch): https://www.freecodecamp.org/news/learn-the-basics-of-data-science

+3. Madison writes about how she went from complete beginner to software developer, and offers tips for how you can too (7 minute read): https://medium.freecodecamp.org/dd36ed08e11b

+4. In this week's episode of the freeCodeCamp Podcast, I interview lawyer-turned-developer Zubin Pratap.
+We talk about hackathons, moving to Melbourne, and leaving one promising career for another (1 hour listen in your podcast player on your phone, or here in your browser): https://podcast.freecodecamp.org

+5. Also, freeCodeCamp now has an Instagram account where we share photos from the global developer community (browsable gallery): https://www.instagram.com/freecodecamp

+Quote of the Week: *"Security is always excessive until it's not enough."* - Robbie Sinclair

+### February 28, 2019
+1. How to code your own Double Dragon-style fighting game - a free Unity 3D course (5 hour watch): https://www.freecodecamp.org/news/create-a-beat-em-up-game-in-unity

+2. "I’m finally getting paid to do what I love!"
+How Franklin taught himself to code and got his first job as a front-end developer (6 minute read): https://www.freecodecamp.org/forum/t/261411

+3. Here are 550 free online programming and computer science courses that you can start in March (browsable list): https://medium.freecodecamp.org/d1944d6e467

+4. In this week's episode of the freeCodeCamp Podcast, Abbey and I talk about the history of the podcast and our upcoming interviews with developers from all around the world (50 minute listen in your phone's podcast player or here in your browser): https://podcast.freecodecamp.org

+5. Advanced TypeScript patterns - learn how to write statically-typed JavaScript using Ramda and currying (20 minute read): https://medium.freecodecamp.org/f747e99744ab

+Quote of the Week: *"In a relatively short time we've taken a system built to resist destruction by nuclear weapons and made it vulnerable to toasters."* - Jeff Jarmoc

 ### February 21, 2019
 1. How to solve algorithm challenges in job interviews - a free 4-hour course.
 This is taught using Python, which is similar to JavaScript and also worth learning.
 (4 hour watch): https://www.freecodecamp.org/news/python-algorithms-for-job-interviews